kstenschke/doShell/README.md

 ShellDo is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

-This project is a compiler for transpiling and running ShellDo scripts.
+This project is a compiler for transpiling and an interpreter for running ShellDo scripts.

 ShellDo aims at providing a unified cross-platform option for scripting non-headless browser automation, helpful e.g.